 - It’s attractive to supervisors who can act as co-authors.

 - By the way, papers can also be written and submitted without a supervisor.
-To do so, ask them for the promotion.
+To do so, ask them for the doctorate.
 However, you have to study the regulations carefully.

 - Papers are much more focused and in-depth on a topic.